oracle-livelabs/oci/oci-network-firewall/lab1/lab1.md

 1. On the VCN Details page, on the left menu, click **Route Tables** and then click on **Create Route Table**.
   ![Create route table1](images/creatert1.png)

-   On the menu that opens, give this route table a name and press **Create**.
+   In the menu that opens, give this route table a name and press **Create**.
 No routes are needed at this step of the Lab.
   ![Create route table2](images/creatert2.png)

 2. On the VCN Details page, on the left menu, click **Subnets** and then click on the Firewall subnet created earlier.
   ![Click subnet](images/clicksubnet.png)

-   On the menu that opens (subnet details), click **Edit**.
+   In the menu that opens (subnet details), click **Edit**.
 In the new menu, replace the default Route Table with the one previously created and save the changes.
   ![Replace Route Table](images/subnetrt.png)

 3. On the VCN Details page, on the left menu, click **Security Lists** and then click on **Create Security List**.
   ![Create sec list1](images/createsl.png)

-   On the menu that opens, give it a name and press **+Another Ingress Rule** and **+Another Egress Rule**.
+   In the menu that opens, give it a name and press **+Another Ingress Rule** and **+Another Egress Rule**.
   ![Create sec list2](images/addrule1.png)

    In the rule menus that open, create an entry that allows **0.0.0.0/0** on Ingress and Egress, respectively.